FNFCentral/Funkin/README.md

 At the moment, you can optionally fix the transition bug in songs with zoomed-out cameras.
 - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.

+ADDITION: You also need to install the SuperSickAPI for FNFCentral compatibility.  `haxelib git SuperSickAPI https://github.com/FNFCentral/SuperSickAPI.git`.

 ### Ignored files

 I gitignore the API keys for the game so that no one can nab them and post fake high scores on the leaderboards.
 But because of that the game